isabella232/ads-infra-kontrol/README.md

 ### Building the image

-Pick a distro and build from the top-level directory.
+Pick one of the supported distros and build from the top-level directory.
 For instance:

 ```
 $ docker build --no-cache -f alpine-3.5/Dockerfile .